Pakistan releases Imran Khan associate even as authorities plan to prosecute thousands of his supporters - ExBulletin

 It was still unclear when Shireen Mazari would actually be free.
 She was also arrested earlier this month and later released by a high court in Islamabad, and several court cases are pending against her.

-The development is the latest in the political drama that engulfed Pakistan after the arrest of Khans sparked days of protests and violence not seen in years.
-Ten Khans supporters were killed in clashes with police.
+The development is the latest in the political drama that engulfed Pakistan after Khan’s arrest sparked days of protests and violence not seen in years.
+Ten of Khan’s supporters were killed in clashes with police.

 Supporters of the popular opposition leader attacked security forces and set fire to government and military property.
 Troops were deployed to contain the violence, which only diminished after Khan’s release.

-Khan has since scaled back his anti-government campaign, decrying the violence and demanding an independent investigation into who was behind the turmoil.
+Khan has since scaled back his anti-government campaign, decrying the violence and demanding an independent investigation into who was behind the unrest.

-The Sharifs government, meanwhile, has arrested nearly 4,000 supporters of Khan and his Pakistani opposition Tehreek-e-Insaf party in the past two weeks.
+Sharif’s government, meanwhile, has arrested nearly 4,000 supporters of Khan and his Pakistani opposition Tehreek-e-Insaf party over the past two weeks.
 He also pledged to prosecute all those involved in attacks on military and public property.

 On Monday, Pakistan’s National Assembly or lower house of parliament passed a resolution denouncing attacks on military installations and public property, and pledged to try all those linked to the recent violence before the military and counter-terrorism tribunal.